 The Group exercises stringent control and management over the supply chain.
 Currently, we have set down policies and guidance in writing, namely the selection criteria for suppliers, and prudently select and continuously monitor approved suppliers.
-During the Reporting Year, the Group had a total of approximately 109 suppliers, of which 25 are from Hong Kong, 83 are from the Mainland China and 1 is from Sri Lanka.
+During the Reporting Year, the Group had a total of approximately 305 suppliers (2019: 109), of which 20 are from Hong Kong (2019: 25), 283 are from the Mainland China (2019: 83) and 2 are from Sri Lanka (2019: 1).